niranjan94/github-automaton/README.md

 - Allows moving issues to other repos via comments (`@<bot-name> move to username/repo`).
 - Labels new PRs with `needs-review` tag.
 - Label PRs with `ready-to-ship` once they get merged.
-- Add a comment requesting the PR creater to rebase/resolve conflicts if any conflicts are found on the PR.
+- Add a comment requesting the PR creator to rebase/resolve conflicts if any conflicts are found on the PR.

 > All comments that request an action are deleted once the requested action is completed